 Design and research for design occupies a large proportion of the course.
 In parallel with theoretical research, you'll generate, communicate and evaluate all kinds of innovative ideas and concepts for products.
 You'll discover what design research methods will reveal the widest range of proposals for testing, how best to inform the user and producer of what you have in mind and how best to evaluate concepts that exist in virtual form only.

-The Cass is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms, and desire to test the premises of the field, theoretically as well as practically.
+The School of Art, Architecture and Design is a community that shares a commitment to contemporary design and its global and local contexts, a passion for design in all its forms, and desire to test the premises of the field, theoretically as well as practically.
 We aspire to effect real, meaningful and beneficial change through our design work and MA Product Design is a part of that vision.

 You'll be assessed through portfolios of written, research, visual and physical project work, all directly related to the requirements of practice in the field.

 The MA is concluded with a major project in which you'll select an area of study, formulate your own argument or theoretical position and produce an independent body of work.
 The project challenges you to study in a topic that interests you, which will test your creative ambition.
 This work will be exhibited at the MA graduation show in our central London location.